 Talks can be hosted at the Heritage Centre -maximum capacity 38 - or on another organisation's site.
 Projector supplied but screen (or blank wall) needed when going on site.
 Typical talk duration 45 minutes to 1 hour.
 We ask for a fee/donation which is passed on direct to the Heritage Centre charity.
-Amount by mutual agreement in advance, minimum £50.
+Amount by mutual agreement.
 Contact us by email or phone 07540 096282

 TALK TOPICS